railsrumble/railsrumble.github.com/rules.markdown

     You may not host your application anywhere other than the provided Linode.

-    Related to deploying at Linode, the \*.r13.railsrumble.com subdomained URLs we provide are the **official URLs** judges will be accessing.
-If you have a custom domain, you **must still support the subdomain** URL we provide.
-The only exception is if your app **requires** SSL for something like credit card processing.
-If that's the case, then you must still handle the http subdomain request, and then handle the redirect to your https custom domain (we don't provide wildcard \*.r13.railsrumble.com SSL certs) in your web server.
-Additionally, you must explain in your app's resources section that you are redirecting to the custom domain because your app requires SSL to function.
+    Related to deploying at Linode, the \*.r13.railsrumble.com subdomained URLs we provide are the **official URLs** judges will be sent to.
+If you have a custom domain, you **must still support requests coming into the subdomain URL we provide**.

 6. **Leverage Others**